What is a Signal-to-Noise Ratio and how can I improve it?

 Signal-to-noise ratio is commonly expressed as a factor such as 20 to 1, 30 to 1, etc. Signal-to-noise ratio is also frequently stated in decibels (dB).
 The formula for calculating a signal-to-noise ratio in dB is: SNR = 20 x log (Signal/Noise).

 Once noise has become part of a signal, it can't be filtered or reduced.
 So it is a good idea to take precautions to reduce noise generation such as:

-using good quality sensors and electronic devices in your camera
+- using high quality sensors and electronic devices in your camera

 - using a good electronic architecture when designing your camera

 - lowering the temperature of the sensor and the other analog devices in your camera

 - taking precautions to prevent noisy environmental conditions from influencing the signal (such as using shielded cable)